baskerville-hpc/data-engineering/README.md

 ### Prerequisites

-This course is for complete beginners, however some familiarity with the following may be beneficial:
+This course is for beginners, however some familiarity with the following may be beneficial:

 - Python
 - Jupyter notebooks